juniornff/juniornff.github.io/_posts/2025-02-18-local-media-server.md

 Implement [LDAP Authentication](https://jellyfin.org/docs/general/server/plugins/#ldap) for the automatic management of new users with default options, thus facilitating access to new users with whom you share the project.

-Considering the future change of equipment, I plan to use [proxmox](https://www.proxmox.com/en/) to be able to use the equipment for more projects.
+Considering the future change of computer, I plan to use [proxmox](https://www.proxmox.com/en/) to be able to use that power for more projects.

 # Conclutions